Data Science Consultant

 4. Analysing the council tax records and housing benefit and universal credit database of a UK local authority, in order to identify persistent non-payers or duplicate claimants.

-5. Analysing the chat logs of a number of UK councils, and setting up an automated system to identify and triage when a user has requested a replacement green bin, brown bin, parking sticker, is reporting graffiti, etc.
+5. Analysing the chat logs of a number of UK councils, and setting up an automated system to identify and triage when a user has requested a replacement green bin, brown bin, parking sticker, or is reporting graffiti.

 Check out our case studies page if you’re feeling inspired!

-Our analytics expertise can help you extract value from unstructured data, such as PDFs, in order to better plan your business strategy.
+We can help you get value from your unstructured data, such as PDFs that may be floating around your business.
 We can analyse your data and present it in a jargon-free way using graphical techniques, and move on to building explainable predictive models.

 Examples of what a data science consultant can do for a business include: